 1889 Faroe Islands: Juvenile female, location not known, 24th September (Boertmann et al. 1986), collected.

 The specimen (Pics.
-020-021) is preserved at the American Museum of Natural History, New York where it was acquired from the Natural History Museum at Tring.
+029-030) is preserved at the American Museum of Natural History, New York where it was acquired from the Rothschild Collection at the Natural History Museum at Tring.